iver56/audiomentations/README.md

 _To be added in v0.18.0_

 Apply low-pass filtering to the input audio.
-The signal will be reduced by 6 dB per octave above the cutoff frequency, so this filter is fairly gentle.
+The signal will be reduced by 6 dB per octave below the cutoff frequency, so this filter is fairly gentle.

 ## `LowPassFilter`